-1 Year Ended December 31,
+Year Ended December 31,

-2017 2016 2015
+2018 2017

-Federal statutory income tax rate (34.0)% (34.0)% (34.0)%
+Federal statutory income tax rate (21.0)% (34.0)%

-State taxes, net of federal benefit (4.3) (4.2) (4.8)
+State taxes, net of federal benefit (5.5) (4.3)

-Research and development tax credits (1.6) 1.4 (1.7)
+Research and development tax credits (2.1) (1.6)

-Write-off of deferred offering costs 3.1
+Write-off of deferred offering costs

-Other permanent items 2.1 1.3 1.6
+Other permanent items 0.9 2.1

 Change in tax rate 69.1

-Change in deferred tax asset valuation allowance (31.3) 35.2 38.9
+Change in deferred tax asset valuation allowance 27.7 (31.3)

-Effective income tax rate -%
+Effective income tax rate % %

-Net deferred tax assets as of December 31, 2017 and 2016 consisted of the following:
+Net deferred tax assets as of December 31, 2018 and 2017 consisted of the following:

 December 31,

-2017 2016
+2018 2017

 Deferred tax assets:

-Net operating loss carryforwards \$ 35,162 \$ 41,948
+Net operating loss carryforwards \$ 42,773 \$ 35,162

-Research and development tax credit carryforwards 2,925 2,392
+Research and development tax credit carryforwards 3,602 2,925

-Capitalized research and development expenses 74 755
+Capitalized research and development expenses 68 74

-Accrued expenses and reserves 396 457
+Accrued expenses and reserves 396 396

-Depreciation and amortization 88 124
+Depreciation and amortization (1,398) 88

+Construction financing liability 1,454

+Stock compensation 504

-Total deferred tax assets 38,645 45,676
+Total deferred tax assets 47,399 38,645

-Valuation allowance (38,645) (45,676)
+Valuation allowance (47,399) (38,645)

 Net deferred tax assets \$ \$

-As of December 31, 2017, the Company had net operating loss carryforwards for federal and state purposes of \$129,575 and \$125,812, respectively, which begin to expire in 2029 and 2030.
-As of December 31, 2017, the Company also had available research and development tax credit carryforwards for federal and state income tax purposes of \$1,999 and \$1,172, respectively, which begin to expire in 2025.
+Since inception in 2001, the Company has not recorded any U.S. federal or state income tax benefits for the net losses the Company has incurred in any year or for its earned research and development tax credits, due to its uncertainty of realizing a benefit from those items.
+As of December 31, 2018, the Company had net operating loss carryforwards for federal and state purposes of \$157,611 and \$153,078, respectively. \$129,596 of the U.S. federal tax operating loss carryforwards will begin to expire in 2029.
+Approximately \$28,016 of the U.S. federal tax operating losses can be carried forward indefinitely.
+The state tax operating loss carryforwards expire beginning in 2030.
+As of December 31, 2018, the Company also had available research and development tax credit carryforwards for federal and state income tax purposes of \$2,421 and \$1,495, respectively, which begin to expire in 2025.

 Utilization of the net operating loss carryforwards and research and development tax credit carryforwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986 due to ownership changes that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income.
-In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain stockholders or public groups in the stock of a corporation by more than 50% over a three-year period.
+In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain shareholders or public groups in the stock of a corporation by more than 50% over a three-year period.
 The Company has not conducted a study to assess whether a change of control has occurred or whether there have been multiple changes of control since inception due to the significant complexity and cost associated with such a study.
 If the Company has experienced a change of control, as defined by Section 382, at any time since inception, utilization of the net operating loss carryforwards or research and development tax credit carryforwards would be subject to an annual limitation under Section 382, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and development tax credit carryforwards before utilization.
 Further, until a study is completed and any limitation is known, no amounts are being presented as an uncertain tax position.